A Tool Kit for Action

 - How will you reduce barriers to STD screening and treatment including the high cost of laboratory testing and of Penicillin benzathine, which is used to treat syphilis?

-Outbreaks of emerging and reemerging infectious diseases across the globe, including the current Ebola outbreak in the Democratic Republic of Congo, spur community destabilization and present threats of global spread.
+Outbreaks of emerging and reemerging infectious diseases across the globe, including the current COVID-19 outbreak in Wuhan, China, spur community destabilization and present threats of global spread.